 Watch this video to master the bones of the skull!

-Anterior (frontal) view of the skull
+Anterior (frontal) view

 The frontal bone is found superiorly while the mandible lies inferiorly, giving the skull an ovoid shape when looked at anteriorly.
 The frontal bone underlies the forehead; above the orbital cavities, the nasal bridge (which is formed jointly by the two nasal bones), and the frontal process of the zygomatic bone.